krakend/krakend-documentation/telemetry/opentelemetry.md

 To enable OpenTelemetry, you will need a Prometheus or an OTEL Collector (or both) and add the `telemetry/opentelemetry` namespace at the top level of your configuration.

-The configuration of the `telemetry/opentelemetry` namespace accepts the following attributes:
+The configuration of the `telemetry/opentelemetry` namespace is very extensive, but the two key entries are:

+- `exporters`, defining the different technologies you will use
+- `layers`, the amount of data you want to report

+The entire configuration is as follows:

 {{< schema data="telemetry/opentelemetry.json" >}}